Treat Hip Labral Tear Exercises Physical Therapy Guide

 You might not know just how essential your hips are until you experience hip labral tears.
-Hip labral tears can occur to anyone but are popular among young athletes, especially those involved in high-impact sports.
+Hip Labral Tear Exercises can occur to anyone but are popular among young athletes, especially those involved in high-impact sports.
 Common labral tears treatments include open surgery, rest, and physical therapy.
 Physical therapy is undoubtedly the best treatment for labral tears since it is quick, non-invasive, and efficient.

 Here is your physical therapy guide to treating labral tears.

 How Does a Hip Labral Tear Occur?

 A hip labral tear happens when the labrum in the hip joint is injured.
 The labrum surrounds the hip joint and offers additional stability.
 Labral tears occur due to repetitive stress on the hip in most cases.

 Activities that cause labral tears include sudden sports movements, long-distance running, and repeated exercises.
 What’s more, individuals with underlying hip issues like hip impingement are also at a high risk of labral tears.

 - Hip muscle tightness

 - Weak hip joint

 - Poor posture and improper technique during a repetitive activity

 It is best to note that the labral tissue can’t heal independently.
 Fortunately, physical therapy can help reduce the symptoms by strengthening your hip.